 Do This When You First Buy Your Memory Card

 Counterfeit cards are often made by hacking the memory controller of a card to report to your computer or camera a different capacity than the card really is.
 So you may buy a 128GB card that actually only has 64GB of flash in it.
-You’ll go and shoot for months or weeks without any issue, until one day when you fill-up the card past that 64GB point, and boom, total card failure.
+You’ll go and shoot for months or weeks without any issue until one day when you fill-up the card past that 64GB point, and boom, total card failure.

-Best Memory Cards For Video Fujifilm X-S10
+Memory Cards For Video Fujifilm X-S10

 Choosing the best memory card for video depends on what bitrate you plan on shooting with.